-• In reviewing the succession plan for the executive officers, the CRCG&HR Committee will consider the benefits of all aspects of diversity, including, but not limited to, those described above.

-- The CRCG&HR Committee considers candidates on merit based on performance, qualifications, capabilities and experience and with due regard for the benefits of diversity.
+- In reviewing the succession plan for the executive officers, the CRCG&HR Committee will consider the benefits of all aspects of diversity, including, but not limited to, those described above. - The CRCG&HR Committee considers candidates on merit based on performance, qualifications, capabilities and experience and with due regard for the benefits of diversity.
 In an effort to promote the specific objective of gender diversity, the EO Diversity Policy requires that the succession plan for executive officers must involve the following steps: - a list identifying potential candidates for executive officer appointments must be compiled and must include at least one female candidate; and - if, at the end of the selection process, a female candidate is not selected, the CRCG&HR Committee must be satisfied that gender was not the decisive factor and that proper consideration was given in the decision making to the CRCG&HR Committee's objective of enhancing diversity among the executive officers.

-Based on the Corporation's current size, MCAN aspired to achieve a 25% female representation in executive officer roles by the the end of 2020 and reached that goal in 2018.
+The Company achieved its goal of 25% female representation in executive officer roles in 2018.
+Based on the Corporation's current size, MCAN aspires to maintain at least 30% female representation in executive officer roles, recognizing that executive officer composition may fluctuate from time to time during periods of transition.
+The CRCG&HR Committee will continue to conduct periodic assessments to include other designated groups on the executive team, including BIPOC.
+The executive team currently has five members who identify as BIPOC of the 13 total executive officers (38.5%).
 The CRCG&HR Committee monitors and implements the EO Diversity Policy and reports to the Board thereon.
 In addition, the CRCG&HR Committee reviews the EO Diversity Policy annually, discusses any revisions that may be required and recommends any such revisions to the Board for approval.

-The following table sets out the number and percentage of women who served or are serving as executive officers at MCAN since 2020:
+The following table sets out the number and percentage of women who served or are serving as executive officers at MCAN since 2021:

 As At Target % # of Women Executive Officers Total # of Executive Officers Actual %

+March 13, 2023 30% 6 13 46%

 March 11, 2022 25% 7 14 50%

 March 12, 2021 25% 6 10 60%

-March 13, 2020 25% 5 9 55%